gramps-project/gramps-web-api/README.md

 The project is still under development, so API changes should be expected.

-## Demo Server

-A demo server is available at https://gramps-webapi-demo.herokuapp.com/api/metadata

 ## Documentation

 The project's documentation is hosted at https://gramps-project.github.io/web/.

+## Demo Server

+See the documentation site for a link to the demo server.